PaulMcInnis/JobFunnel/readme.md

   ```

 * **Filtering Undesired Companies** <br />
-  Filter jobs that are too old by providing your own `yaml` configuration and adding them to the black list (see `JobFunnel/jobfunnel/config/settings.yaml`).
+Filter undesired companies by providing your own `yaml` configuration and adding them to the black list(see `JobFunnel/jobfunnel/config/settings.yaml`).

 * **Filtering Old Jobs**<br />
   Filter jobs that you think are too old: